Will diatomaceous earth kill ants?

 Because ants have very small exoskeletons, kill time should occur within a 24-hour timeframe.
 It depends on how much powder the insect interacts with.

-If an insect walks through the powder and gets it on its legs only, kill time can take anywhere from 24 to 48 hours.
-If the insect gets a fair amount on his whole body, kill time is much less, typically 8-10 hours.
+If an insect walks through the powder and only gets it on its legs, kill time can take anywhere from 24-48 hours.
+If the insect gets a fair amount on its whole body, kill time is much less, typically 8-10 hours.
 In general, DE takes about 16 hours to kill red ants and 24 hours to kill black ants (as they’re a little hardier).

-According to the Food and Drug Administration, diatomaceous earth is GRAS, or "Generally Recognized as Safe."
-In fact, DE is an ingredient in many brands of toothpaste, has been used as an anti-caking agent, and can be very beneficial for treating high cholesterol and for improving the health of skin and teeth, among other things.
-The food-grade form of DE is purified and amorphous (not crystalline), chemically inactive (inert), and harmless.
+According to the Food and Drug Administration, DE is GRAS, or "Generally Recognized as Safe."
+In fact, DE is an ingredient in many brands of toothpaste, has been used as an anti-caking agent and can be beneficial for treating high cholesterol and improving the health of skin and teeth—among other things.
+The food-grade form of DE is purified, amorphous (not crystalline), chemically inactive (inert) and harmless.

 DE can safely be used around your pets and children.
-One word of caution: When spreading DE, it’s important not to inhale the dust particles.
-Once the dust settles, though, it’s fine.
-To prevent inhalation, you may consider wearing a dust mask.
+However, one word of caution is necessary: when spreading DE, it’s important not to inhale the dust particles, as they can irritate the respiratory tract.
+Once the dust settles and is no longer airborne, the area is safe for normal activities.
+To prevent inhalation during application, consider wearing a dust mask, especially in enclosed spaces or when using large quantities.

-There are many uses for diatomaceous earth.
-Following are simple, easy-to-follow instructions on how to best apply DE for ants.
+There are many uses for DE.
+Here are simple, easy-to-follow instructions on how to best apply DE for effective ant control:

 1. Identity location.
-Identify where you’re wanting to eradicate the ants, whether this be a trail across your kitchen wall, a mound in your backyard, or a path that crosses your sidewalk lined with petunias.
-Or, perhaps, you’re applying it as a preventative measure around the perimeter of your backyard.
+Identify where you’re wanting to eradicate the ants, whether this be a trail across your kitchen wall, a mound in your backyard or a path that crosses your sidewalk lined with petunias.
+You may also use it as a preventative measure and apply it around the perimeter of your backyard.

 2. Prepare the Insect Buster.
-Using the provided funnel, fill the bulb duster ¾ full of food-grade diatomaceous earth and shake it.
-The steel ball (already in the cylinder) will break up any powder clumps.
+Using the provided funnel, fill the bulb duster three-fourths full of food-grade DE and shake it.
+The steel ball—already in the cylinder—will break up any powder clumps.

 3. Apply a thin coating.
 By applying pressure to the bulb duster, disperse the DE where you’ve seen ant activity.

 5. Target additional entry points.
-Apply DE along your baseboards, perimeter of your kitchen floor, and on window sills.
+Apply DE along your baseboards, the perimeter of your kitchen floor and on window sills.

-6. Use the Insect Buster’s Extension Rod.
-If you’re encircling your home (or yard) with our top-of-the-line protection, use the shake and squeeze method as you walk, going out six to twelve inches from your home’s foundation, and be sure to include the area under your porch.
+6. Use the Insect Buster’s extension rod.
+If you’re encircling your home (or yard) with our top-of-the-line protection, use the shake and squeeze method as you walk, going out six to twelve inches from your home’s foundation.
+Be sure to include the area under your porch.
 Due to crawl space, applying the powder under your porch may be difficult.
 In this instance, use the extension rod to spray as far into this space as you are able.

 8. Repeat (outdoors) and relax.
 Keep an eye on the places you’ve treated.
 The powder will need to be reapplied after heavy rain and periods of high humidity, depending on the conditions and the size of the insect infestation you’re fighting.

 9. Repeat (indoors) and relax.
-As I’ve mentioned, diatomaceous earth will kill all ants that walk through it.
-Ants, however, will not bring this powder back to their nests, as they do not see it as food (unlike poisoned, toxic, and harmful ant bait).
-Therefore, you may need to apply several applications, as ants can be sneaky and may create alternative paths into your home.
+As I’ve mentioned, DE will kill all ants that walk through it.
+Ants, however, will not bring this powder back to their nests, as they do not see it as food (unlike poisoned, toxic and harmful ant bait).
+Therefore, you may need several applications, as ants can be sneaky and may create alternative paths into your home.

 11. Remove lingering pheromones.
-Apply Six Feet Under Non-Toxic Insect Spray where trails of ants once were.
+Apply Six Feet Under Plant-Powered Insect Spray where trails of ants once were.
 This will serve to remove any pheromones that were left behind by the ants.

 Get into the nitty-gritty on insects & arachnids